 Run by School of Human and Behavioural Sciences

 Organiser: Prof Fay Short

 Overall aims and purpose

-This module provides you with an opportunity to critically evaluate theories relating to the mental health, psychological wellbeing, and emotional standing of a client.
-You will develop an understanding of the role of biology and pharmacology in mental health care.
-You will also evaluate both the benefits and limitations of this medical approach to psychology, and compare this approach to alternative models.
+This module provides you with an opportunity to broaden your understanding of the mental health, psychological wellbeing, and emotional standing of a client.
+You will develop an insight into the work of other practitioners in the field of mental health, including researchers and clinicians.
 In applying these different perspectives, you will consider a range of classified disorders (e.g. mood, anxiety) to recognize and support those presenting with specific difficulties.
+However, you will also be encouraged to view such disorders as part of a continuum and we will explore the limitations of the medical approach to diagnosis and treatment.
+In addition to this focus on mental distress, you will be introduced to interventions designed to enhance mental wellness through wellbeing, resilience, and positive psychology training.
+Throughout this content, you will be encouraged to reflect on your own development as a practitioner in relation to the topics under consideration.
 Content will be illustrated with case study examples so that you can apply your knowledge.
-In addition to this focus on mental distress, you will be introduced to interventions designed to enhance mental wellness through wellbeing, resilience, and positive psychology training.
 You will be supported in debating the academic content with consideration of professional practice, therapeutic theory, and research evidence.

 • Some insight into the assessment, symptoms, risks, and treatment for different forms of mental distress • Strong knowledge of Mental Health & Wellbeing • Clear understanding and mostly free of factual errors • Some analysis showing critical evaluation and links between ideas • Some originality in approach, interpretation, and/or voice • Some independent research • Coherent arguments with evidence for most claims • Focused and well structured • Good presentation with accurate and appropriate expression • Mostly correct format in appropriate referencing style